jjvanzon/Circular-Language-Spec/spec/overview.md

 - ![](images/Circle%20Language%20Spec%20Overview.010.png)

   A module would be like a little world in which objects and commands live.
 A module might be a site, a computer program, a library, a name space or other kind of module.
 A module may group together functionality or data.
-A module might be thought of as an object with a special property: something that might be called *global* access to its sub-objects.
-This is another suggested description of that property: Anything directly inside the module can be directly referenced from anywhere within that module.
+Some modules might have a property that might be called *global* access to its sub-objects, which may also be described as: Anything directly inside the module can be directly referenced from anywhere within that module.
+A module might also be just an object with this special 'global access' property.

 ### Execution Flow